OWASP/www-chapter-waterloo/index.md

 ## Welcome
 Welcome to the OWASP Waterloo Chapter home page!

-The Waterloo Chapter has is active & rebooted in January 2023.
+The Waterloo Chapter is active & rebooted in January 2023.

 Your chapter leaders are [Vinod Tiwari](https://twitter.com/securient), and [Ajit Sharma](https://twitter.com/ajsway05)

 ## Our Goals

 ### Equality
 We aim to bring together people from research, academia and industry to motivate, and empower others to pursue a career in cybersecurity.
 By raising awareness we work towards increasing diversity and equality in cybersecurity.